ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+he dirt from the sugar rises

+to the top and is skimmed off.
+Then throw it intoa
+tub to cool, and when cold, pour it ever your, beef or

+k, to remain the usual time, say. four or five week.
+he meat must bo well cove with pickle, and

+should not be put down for at least two days after kifl-
+ing, during which time it should be lightly eprinkled
+with powdered saltpetre, which removes all the sur-
-e blood, etc., leaving the meat fresh and clean.
+face blood, etc., leaving the meat fresh and clean.
 Some omit boiling the pickle, and find it to ausw
 well; though the opera:ion of boiling purifies the -
 le by throughing off the dirt always to be found in